Nasi goreng, an Indonesian staple, and according to CNN, one of the 50 (#2) dishes to try before you die.

 Add the sauce and rice to the vegetables and mix well.

-Serve the vegetable rice topped with scrambled tofu.
+Serve the vegetable rice on top of the tomato and cucumber topped with scrambled tofu.

 Finish by sprinkling over with spring onions.